nervosnetwork/rfcs/rfcs/0000-cells-commitments/ckb-cells-commitments.md

 ### Versioned Storage

 We need to store the MMR in a versioned manner, so that we can rollback the MMR when a chain reorg happens or provide a snapshot of the MMR at any specified block (e.g. for RPC).
-We can use the block number as the version number of the MMR, and store the `position || version` as key of MMR node in a key-value storage that supports prefix seek. `version` is serialized as big-endian `u64` number, then we can use the following algorithm to find the node of specified position and build the MMR at any specified block:
+We can use the block number as the version number of the MMR, and store the `position || version` as key of MMR node in a key-value storage that supports prefix seek, then we can use the following algorithm to find the node of specified position and build the MMR at any specified block:

 ```rust
         let start_key = [&position.to_le_bytes(), &block_number.to_be_bytes()].concat();